bdlm/log/README.md

 #### Fields

-Logrus encourages careful, structured logging through logging fields instead of long, unparseable error messages.
+`bdlm/log` encourages careful, structured logging through logging fields instead of long, unparseable error messages.
 For example, instead of: `log.Fatalf("Failed to send event %s to topic %s with key %d")`, you should log the much more discoverable:

 ```go
 log.WithFields(log.Fields{